LT-IntroToAI-SY2324/a2-movie-chatbot-nsnadkarni/a2_writeup.md

 ## Reflection Questions
 1. What was difficult for you while completing the match function?

 Making sure the index didn’t go out of bounds for the “%” part of the match function was tricky, but it ended up just being a line of code that I tabbed one too many times, so instead of adding to the index after the loop ended, it would just keep adding to the index within the loop.
-Other than that bug, nothing else was difficult.
+Also I had an extra space at the end when returning, but after I realised you could splice strings, I just added [:-1] and it fixed it.
+Other than those things, nothing else was difficult.

 2. Explain how you could use the match function for extracting information from a movie database.